Holy Cow! Why Did the Dutch Painters Love Cows?

-Dutch landscape painters’ interest in lifestock, and the prominence given to cattle reflected the Dutch pride in their milk industry.
-With time, cow had become a symbol of Holland and its prosperity and any picture portraying cows not only reflected the 17th-century social and economic conditions, but also expressed nation’s patriotic feelings.
+Dutch landscape painters’ interest in livestock, and the prominence given to cattle, reflect the Dutch pride in their milk industry.
+Eventually, the cow became a symbol of Holland and its prosperity.
+Any picture portraying cows not only reflected the 17th-century social and economic conditions but also expressed the nation’s patriotic feelings.

 An Idyllic Cow

-Dutch lanscapists were inspired by ‘Italianate’ landscapes popularized by works of Claude Lorrain and Nicolas Poussin.
-Many of them travelled to Italy and after they’d come back, they tried to recreate the unique quality of Italian light.
-However, despite the Italian theme, Berchem still included cows in his paintings, which coupled with the bucolic calm of nature, conveyed in fact a message about the economic stability of Holland.
+Dutch landscapists were inspired by “Italianate” landscapes popularized by the works of Claude Lorraine and Nicolas Poussin.
+Many of them traveled to Italy and after they returned they tried to recreate the unique quality of Italian light.
+However, despite the Italian theme, Berchem still included cows in his paintings which, coupled with the bucolic calm of nature, conveyed a message about the economic stability of Holland.

 A Family Cow

-What a cute painting!
+What a cute Dutch painting with cows!
 It comments on the harmonious relationship between humans and animals.
-Moreover, it carries a moralizing message in which the cow and the sheep families stand for the patriarchical nuclear family of the Dutch.
+Moreover, it carries a moralizing message in which the cow and the sheep families stand for the patriarchal nuclear family of the Dutch.

 An Innocent Cow

-No, you’re not mistaken: this is a painting of a cow looking at a cow on another painting.
-Look closely, Tansey references the painting by Paulus Potter we’ve just seen.
+No, you’re not mistaken: this is a Dutch painting of a cow looking at a cow in another painting.
+Look closely, Mark Tansey references the painting by Paulus Potter we’ve just seen.
 What is this work about?
 Well, this time not so much about cows but about modern art.
-By showing human experts expecting a reaction from a cow – will she recognize herself? will she distinguish artifice from reality? will she admire Monet’s Grainstack (Snow Effect), 1891, (on the wall to the right)? – Tansey offers a critique of representation in modern art used as a method to revitalize the tradition of painting.
+It depicts human experts expecting a reaction from a cow – will she recognize herself?
+Will she distinguish artifice from reality?
+Will she admire Monet’s Grainstack (Snow Effect), 1891, (on the wall to the right)? – Tansey offers a critique of representation in modern art used as a method to revitalize the tradition of painting.
 He refers to tradition by using grisaille, or grey monochrome, which was often applied in academic painting.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.